RickStrahl/BlogPosts/2022-04/Use-CSS.escape()-to-escape-QuerySelectorAll()/UseCssEscapeToEscapeQueryselectorall.md

 **Well, not always.**

+There are certain characters that you have to watch out for in CSS queries **if they are part of a literal string**.
+In particular, any CSS directives, have to be escaped in order to not be interpreted as query operators, but rather as literal values.

+### Finding Trouble: Hash Navigation
 MM uses local file paths in the document's current folder to render HTML so that it can correctly manage dependencies like images, scripts, css etc. Because a set of files (a project or just folders) may have a common root that can be specified, MM always uses a `<base>` tag in the generated HTML to point at a root folder.
 Most of the time that `<base>` path is the same as current document, but in a project setting that folder may be several levels up the hierarchy to point at the project root so paths like `/images/wave.png` can work from down the hierarchy.

 The problem with this is that if you have a `<base>` tag in your header, even a simple hash link like this: